tlswg/tls13-spec/draft-ietf-tls-tls13.md

   from a client (see {{!RFC7507}}).

 missing_extension
-: Sent by endpoints that receive a hello message not containing an extension that is mandatory to send for the offered TLS version or other negotiated parameters.
+: Sent by endpoints that receive a handshake message not containing an extension that is mandatory to send for the offered TLS version or other negotiated parameters.

 unsupported_extension
-: Sent by endpoints receiving any hello message containing an extension known to be prohibited for inclusion in the given hello message, or including any extensions in a ServerHello or Certificate not first offered in the corresponding ClientHello.
+: Sent by endpoints receiving any handshake message containing an extension known to be prohibited for inclusion in the given handshake message, or including any extensions in a ServerHello or Certificate not first offered in the corresponding ClientHello.

-certificate_unobtainable
-: Sent by servers when unable to obtain a certificate from a URL provided by the client via the "client_certificate_url" extension (see {{RFC6066}}).

 unrecognized_name
 : Sent by servers when no server exists identified by the name